heremaps/here-data-sdk-typescript/docs/examples/nodejs-read-versioned-layer.md

      1. Create the `QuadKeyPartitionsRequest` object with the version number of the layer for which you want to get the metadata, the quadkey, and the number of child partitions (from 0 to 4).

+        The version specified in the request overrides the version specified in the `VersionedLayerClient` object.

+        > #### Note
-        > Note: You do not need to specify a version number if you want to get metadata for a volatile layer or the latest version of the versioned layer.
+        > You do not need to specify a version number if you want to get metadata for the latest version of a versioned layer.

         ```typescript
         const requestByQuadKey = new QuadKeyPartitionsRequest()